-The Justices of the Student Court also serve on the Traffic Court, which hears student appeals of traffic and parking citations issued by LUPD.
+The Student Court exists to mediate any disputes that may arise between members of the Student Government Association.
+The Court also serves as the Traffic Appeals Court, which hears student appeals of traffic and parking citations issued by LUPD.

 Student Court Suits/Appeals

 In most cases, disputes between members of the Student Government Association resolve themselves before judicial action is necessary.
 Community and understanding are two of the values that SGA seeks to foster, and the members of SGA have been exemplary in demonstrating those qualities.

 If the issue is related to Judicial misconduct, please reference the Constitutional guidance on judicial impeachment and submit your complaint to the appropriate committee in the House or Senate.